carryorange/carryorange.github.io/distributed_systems_notes/[fundamentals] network.md

 * TCP functionality
   * A reliable stream deliver service which guarantees the bytes sent and received will be
     * identical
-      * package properly checksumed
+      * package properly checksum-ed
     * in the same order
       * package has sequence number for ordering
   * Flow control
-    * Limits the rate a sender tranfers data to guarantee reliable delivery
+    * Limits the rate a sender transfers data to guarantee reliable delivery
   * [Congestion control](https://en.wikipedia.org/wiki/TCP_congestion_control)

 * Why three-way handshake